nixxcode/Jvm-Brotli/README.md

 Jvm-Brotli aims to:

 - Take the original c/c++ and Java code from [google/brotli](https://github.com/google/brotli), keeping it as close as possible to the original.
-- Compile it on multiple platforms
+- Compile it on multiple platforms.
-- Package the pre-compiled native libraries into JARs, making them available via maven central
+- Package the pre-compiled native libraries into JARs and upload them to maven central
+- Automatically download the correct native library from maven central based on the user's current platform.
-- Provide source code with project breakdown and build instructions, to make forking and building as easy as possible for platforms that are not yet supported.
+- Provide source code with project breakdown and build instructions, to make forking and building as easy as possible.

 ## General Information

 * Project website: (coming soon)
 * Documentation: (coming soon)
 * Chat: (coming soon)
-* Licensing: (coming soon)

 ## Supported Platforms

 * Windows (32 and 64 bit) - Tested on Windows 7 and 10
 * Linux (64 bit) - Tested on Ubuntu 18.04
 * Mac OSX - Tested on Mojave

+**Please be aware** that "platform" in this context means JVM version, and not your operating system! (e.g. Windows 64-bit running a 32-bit version of JVM will identify as 32-bit!)

 #### Support Coming Soon